5 Best Vibe Coding Tools for Building a Website & How to Choose One

 • In-editor preview loops for rapid feedback

 However, these tools are still developer-first.
-Marketers typically cannot ship changes without a dev workflow, and the value is strongest when the website is being built or rebuilt, not when you want to modernize specific sections quickly.
+Marketers typically cannot ship changes without a dev workflow, and the value is strongest when the website is being built or rebuilt, not when you want to modernize specific sections quickly to support marketing campaigns.

 VS Code extensions like Amp, Augment, Continue, Cline, and Sourcegraph bolt onto existing developer workflows.
 From a website standpoint, they are best seen as productivity layers for technical teams maintaining large repos.